OpenDSA/OpenDSA/RST/en/Glossary.rst

       each of which is a tree, and whose :term:`roots <root>` :math:`R_1, R_2, ..., R_n`,
       respectively, are :term:`children <child>` of :math:`R`.

+   trie
+      A form of :term:`search tree` where an internal node represents a split in the :term:`key space` at a predetermined location, rather than split based on the actual :term:`key` values seen.
+      For example, a simple binary search trie for key values in the range 0 to 1023 would store all records with key values less than 512 on the left side of the tree, and all records with key values equal to or greater than 512 on the right side of the tree.
+      A trie is always a :term:`full tree`.

    truth table
       In symbolic logic, a table that contains as rows all possible